heyitsjhu/hello-tasklist/README.md

 ### Seed Database

 In `app.js`, find the line with `seedDB();`—it should be a comment—and uncomment it.
-When you launch the server, this will create sample task entries in your application. **Every time the server is launched, `seedDB()` will wipe the database and re-seed, so make sure you comment out this line if re-seeding is not your intention.**
+When you launch the server, this will seed your database with sample entries. **Every time the server is launched, `seedDB()` will wipe the database and re-seed, so make sure you comment out this line if re-seeding is not your intentions.**

 ### Start Server

 In the command line, run `node app.js` from root to launch your application.
+Visit http://localhost:7070 in your browser to view your app!